 #14 Maintain an Emergency Fund

 You WILL have an emergency that requires money to fix!
-When you are prepared for the inevitable car breakdown or water heater explosion, you’ll have the finances to deal with the problem on the spot.
-If not, you’ll have to deal with payments and interest for months or years because you weren’t prepared and had to go into debt.
+When you set up your fiannces to account for the inevitable car breakdown or water heater explosion, you’ll have the finances to deal with the problem on the spot.
+If not, you'll have to deal with payments and interest for months or years because you weren’t prepared and had to go into debt.
 You can read more about how to start an emergency fund here.

 #15 Own a Home

-Over the long term, owning a home is better than renting.
+Over the long term, owning a home is better than renting in most cases.
 It doesn’t always have a high return as an investment, but owning a home does build long term wealth as you build up equity over time.
 As you get the home paid off, you won’t have the problem of paying ever increasing rent in your old age as your income declines.

 #16 Learn How to Invest Your Money